atikash/glaucusProblem/README.md

     Download and install Jmeter.

 ### Step 9
-    start Jmeter by following running jmeter.bat file present inside bin folder of jmeter package
+    start Jmeter
 ### Step 10
-    use the .jmx file present under the 'Extra_Resources' folder of this project to import the test plan from this .jmx file in jmeter go to File->open
+    use the .jmx file present under the 'Extra_Resources' folder of this project.
+    To import the test plan from this .jmx file in jmeter go to File->open
      and browse to the  location of the .jmx file in your local machine.